 How to Remove the Fortnite IP Ban

 Fortnite players use VPN to boost their internet connection, decrease game lags, improve security, and unblock the game at school or in the office.
 However, not all VPNs are created equal.
-If you’re going to use a VPN to play Fortnite, make sure you subscribe to a reliable VPN service such as Outbyte VPN to avoid problems.
+If you’re going to use a VPN to play Fortnite, make sure you subscribe to a reliable and trusted VPN service to avoid problems.

 Check out these Fortnite VPN fixes to help you deal with the IP ban.